Manhunt (video game)

 Manhunt is a 2003 stealth game developed by Rockstar North and published by Rockstar Games.
-The first entry in the Manhunt series, it was released for the PlayStation 2 in November 2003, followed by Microsoft Windows and Xbox releases in April 2004.
-Set within the fictional Carcer City, the story follows James Earl Cash, a death row prisoner who is forced to participate in a series of snuff films, earning his freedom by murdering criminal gang members sent to hunt him on camera.
+It was released for the PlayStation 2 in November 2003, followed by Microsoft Windows and Xbox releases in April 2004.
+Set within the fictional Carcer City, players control a death row inmate named James Earl Cash, who is forced to participate in a series of snuff films by killing criminal gang members sent to hunt him on camera.

-The game received positive reviews from critics and won several accolades, with particular praise directed at its dark, gritty tone and violent gameplay, although the combat and level design were criticized.
-Manhunt was subject to a significant video game controversy due to the level of graphic violence depicted, banned in several countries, and implicated in a murder by the UK media, although this accusation was later rejected by the police and courts.
+The game received positive reviews from critics, with praise towards its dark tone and violent gameplay, although the combat and level design were criticized.
+Due to its graphic violence, Manhunt was subject to a significant video game controversy and banned in several countries.
+It was also implicated in a murder by the UK media, although this accusation was later rejected by the police and courts.
 While not a commercial hit, Manhunt developed a substantial cult following and was followed by a stand-alone sequel, Manhunt 2, in 2007.
+The game was re-released through the PlayStation Network for the PlayStation 3 in 2013 and PlayStation 4 in 2016.